30 B2B SMS Marketing Examples for 2026

 You can follow up, confirm interest, or share a resource in seconds without sounding pushy.
 It also becomes part of an ongoing one-on-one conversation rather than a sales pitch.

-Do you want your team to follow up faster and boost engagement?
+Do you want your team to follow up faster and boost your SMS strategy?
 Book a demo with TextUs and see how business texting supports every stage of the B2B process!

 How B2B Companies Use Text Messaging